After the Wizard

 After the Wizard is an independent 2011 fantasy film written and directed by Hugh Gross, based on the 1900 novel The Wonderful Wizard of Oz by L. Frank Baum.
 The film premiered in 2011 in Kingman, Kansas.
 The DVD, distributed by Breaking Glass Pictures, was released on August 7, 2012.

 Premise

 A 12-year-old Kansas orphan turns to the Scarecrow and the Tin Woodman for help during a difficult time.
 She imagines that things have not gone well in Oz since the Wizard left and that the Scarecrow and the Tin Woodman must travel to Kansas to find Dorothy.
 On the way, they mistake school children for munchkins and must navigate a New York City train terminal, to arrive in Kansas.
-Meanwhile, the head of the orphanage is exacerbated with the way the girl deals with her loss and emotional trauma.
+Meanwhile, the head of the orphanage is exasperated with the way the girl deals with her loss and emotional trauma.